Unit 2 - Practice Quiz

 Eigen decomposition and its limitations in ML Easy

-A. The eigenvalues of A
+A. The eigenvectors of A

-B. The eigenvectors of A
+B. The singular values of A

-C. The singular values of A
+C. The inverse of A

-D. The inverse of A
+D. The eigenvalues of A

 4 What do the eigenvectors of a covariance matrix represent in the context of data?